How to Start a House Cleaning Business

-First of all, keep a daily/weekly income log.
+Keep a daily/weekly income log.
 You will need to know how much revenue you are making.
-Each time you clean a customers home, log how much revenue was collected and log how long it took to clean the home.
+Each time you clean a customer’s home, log how much revenue was collected and log how long it took to clean the home.

 2. Track Payments:

-Recording payments from clients and following up on those that may be late in paying.
-Most residential cleaning services require payment up front, but it is important to know who is not paying you on time.
+Record payments from clients, and follow up on those that may be late in paying.
+Most residential cleaning services require payment upfront, but it is important to know who is not paying you on time.

 3. Track Expenses:

-Your mileage log should include the date, mileage, places driven and for what purpose.
-Each time you drive to a clients home record the date, number of miles and the clients name.
+Make sure you keep a log that includes the date, mileage, places driven, and for what purpose.
+Each time you drive to a client’s home record the date, number of miles, and the client’s name.

 Read More about Bookkeeping for your Cleaning Business